mauriziocescon/angularjs-app/README.md

 ## Unit-tests (karma + jasmine)

 1. The unit-tests are written in typescript using Jasmine.
-You fine all the files searching for *__.spec.ts*
+You find all the files searching for *__.spec.ts*

 2. On the console, run ``npm test`` for execute the tests